Trusted WordPress tutorials, when you need them most.

 However, it will not show the custom notices on the user registration form.
 You’ll have to do that manually in your plugin settings.

 For instance, if you are using WPForms, then you’ll need to edit your user registration form.
-Inside the form builder, switch to the Confirmations tab.
+Inside the form builder, switch to the ‘Confirmations’ tab.

 Edit user registration form confirmation message

-Here, you can write a custom message informing users that their account is pending review and they will receive an email when it is approved.
+Here, you can write a custom message informing users that their account is pending review and that they will receive an email when it is approved.

 Edit membership